|The first Gay bowling league began in Boston back in January 1987. It was the dream of a group of

 individuals to use bowling as a social and recreational way for people to meet.
 The first league, Beantown

-Beantown North was in Cambridge on Tuesday nights and over the years it grew to be hugely
+North was in Cambridge on Tuesday nights and over the years it grew to hugely successful.
+Accordingly,

 In 2006, with location diversification in mind, a third league was created, Beantown Central in Malden,